-The programme will run for 2.5 years.
-The evaluation of the programme will include an evaluation of the impact of the OASI care bundle on clinical practice and clinical outcomes.
-Results will be shared through a report and launch event.
+The programme has run for 2.5 years.
+The evaluation of the programme includes evaluation of the impact of the OASI care bundle on clinical practice and clinical outcomes.
+Results will be shared through publications.

 This project focuses on OASI resulting from labour and vaginal birth.
 The project excludes the management and prevention of OASI resulting from gynaecological/urological procedures.
 It also excludes considerations on repair techniques and related co-morbidities.